castylho/pr-fe-challenge/README.md

 ## Delete Multiple Users

-Task: delete multiple users
+Task: delete multiple selected users

 User story:

 ```
 Given: some departments have large numbers of users to manage

-Then: they want to be able to slect multiple users
+Then: they want to be able to select multiple users

 Then: they should be able to delete that selection
 ```